WORKSHOP · TOOLS & EXPERIMENTS

 • Python — core language

-• Flask — web framework
+• Flask — web framework, organized across 17 blueprints

 • Pillow — image processing